BepInEx/Il2CppInterop/Documentation/Class-Injection.md

 }
 ```

+## Fields injection

+> TODO: Describe how field injection works based on [#24](https://github.com/BepInEx/Il2CppAssemblyUnhollower/pull/24)

 ## Current limitations

-* Only instance methods are exposed to IL2CPP side - no fields, properties, events or static methods will be visible to
+* Not all members are exposed to Il2Cpp side - no properties, events or static methods will be visible to
-  IL2CPP reflection
+  Il2Cpp reflection.
+Fields are exported, but the feature is fairly limited.
 * Only a limited set of types is supported for method signatures